KrisPett/chaincuet-wiki/docs/ai/tensorflow.md

 - **E.g.** if a pixel value in the input data is 127, after applying the Rescaling layer, it will be rescaled to 127/255 =
   0.498.

+###### StringLookup

+- **tf.keras.layers.StringLookup**
+- StringLookup class is a preprocessing layer that maps string features to integer indices.
+It is often used in natural language processing tasks to convert textual data into a numerical representation that can be fed into a machine learning model.

 ###### TimeDistributed